yuyash/docker-amazon-linux-systemd/README.md

 ### Stop

-You can stop and remove containers, networks, volumes, and images created by `up`. by following command.
+You can stop and remove containers, networks and volumes created by `up`. by following command.
+If you want to remove images used by services as well, add `--rmi all` option.

 ```
 $ docker-compose down
 ```

-### Stop with removing images

-If you want to remove images used by services as well, add `--rmi all` option.
+or
 ```
 $ docker-compose down --rmi all
 ```